mjstrasser/cdc-kafka-streams/README.md

 [TopologyTestDriver](https://kafka.apache.org/34/documentation/streams/developer-guide/testing.html)
 with current test results [published here](https://cdc-kafka-streams.michaelstrasser.com).

+This example does not include code for detecting incomplete transactions and controlling state store size.

 ## Avro serialization

 All message values are serialized using [Apache Avro](https://avro.apache.org).
-Messages are defined in Avro and Java classes generated from those definitions.
+Messages are first defined in Avro, then Java classes are generated from those definitions.

 For example:

 * [transaction.avsc](src/main/avro/transaction.avsc) defines the `Transaction` class.
-* The Gradle task `generateAvroJava` generates the Java class `Transaction.java` that is used in the code.
+* The Gradle task `generateAvroJava` generates `Transaction.java` that is used in the code.
 * Kafka Streams serializes `Transaction` objects for storing in the state store and deserializes them when needed.